 What we’re doing to improve accessibility

 We provide training to all content authors to ensure new content is accessible.
-We monitor this website weekly and we aim to address any issues promptly.
-We will be reviewing this site regularly and updating this statement accordingly.
+We monitor this website regularly and we aim to address any issues promptly.
+We will review and update this statement accordingly.

 Preparation of this accessibility statement